 Treatment of cystitis over the counter involves pain management with commonly available analgesics and symptomatic management with products from a pharmacy and other stores.

 Patients may also use different private services to obtain prescription-only treatment (antibiotics) without seeing a GP (NHS).
 In this post, I will summarise options available for the treatment of cystitis:

 - Over the counter product for the management of symptoms

-- Review of private services offered by UK pharmacies to supply antibiotic for cystitis without seeing a GP
+- Review of private services offered by UK pharmacies to supply antibiotics for cystitis without seeing a GP

 Cystitis is defined as the inflammation of the bladder, which is usually caused by a bacterial infection.
 Other causes of cystitis may also include the use of scented soaps or irritation from sex.
 Cystitis is the most common type of urinary tract infection (UTI).

 - Burning sensation when weeing (passing the urine)

 - Passing the urine more frequently or wanting to pee after urination

 - Urine is dark or cloudy in colour, leaving a pungent smell

 Cystitis: Who Need To See GP?